coderefinery/workshop-intro/daily_intro.md

 In reaction to your comments in the feedback yesterday, we now also have an **RStudio track** for Day 2 :)

+---

+# Welcome to day 3 of the CodeRefinery workshop

+## Recap of day 1+2 - Introduction to version control

+...

+## What is coming on day 3

+For day 3, we'll learn about how to collaborate with git.
+To follow

 ## For newcomers
 ### How the workshop works